masesgroup/JCOReflector/src/documentation/index.md

 ### Limitations

-C# and Java are different languages.
-The reflection process cannot reflects into Java some features available on C#: an example are properties where get/set is automatically choosed from C# compiler
+C# and Java™ are different languages.
+The reflection process cannot reflects into Java™ some features available on C#: an example are properties where get/set is automatically choosed from C# compiler
-Other limitations comes from some differences between the two engines (CLR and JVM).
+Other limitations comes from some differences between the two engines (CLR and JVM™).
 In all cases [JCOBridge](https://www.jcobridge.com) superside these limitations, but manual operations shall be made: do not change the reflected classes, override them in your code.

 ## How to use the generator tool (JCOReflector)